 Each week the brightest minds of our university square off in fierce competition, risking life and limb all for that one glorious moment when they can proudly wave the T-shirt given to the last team standing.
 But for me it was never about the T-shirt or the millions offered by pro scouts, I did it to be part of the team.
 There are few better ways to form bonds with your classmates than to participate in intramurals.
 It is a truly unifying experience.
 It can be particularly helpful if you are playing against a different school or major, as this breeds a lot of chest puffing and inevitable temper flaring.
 Overall, intramural sports are a great way to see your classmates in a different context and appreciate other skills that they may not be able to display during the week.
 Said one MMS student of intramurals, “It is weird to see you guys being athletic.”
 Though not the most glowing endorsement, I promise what she meant was that watching or participating with your teammates is an immensely rewarding experience, and will create many lasting memories.

 To prospective students, we cannot say enough how great the MMS program is, but what we can say is that you need to brush the dust off of those old soccer cleats and practice up because there is fierce competition from all sides.
-To current students: if you would like to participate in a new season of intramural sports, please contact the representatives from the MMS Sports Club (Arian Omid and Charles An) and come out for a few games.
-You can even check out our Facebook group to find some pictures of students participating in intramural events.
+To current students: if you would like to participate in a new season of intramural sports, please contact the representatives from the MMS Sports Club and come out for a few games.
 To students from other Duke schools (especially the law school — you know who you are), GAME ON!